 Widower Sheriff Andy and his son Opie live with Andy's Aunt Bee in Mayberry NC.
 With virtually no crimes to solve, most of Andy's time is spent philosophizing and calming down his cousin Deputy Barney.

-Manhattan lawyer Douglas drags his protesting socialite wife and her finery to the rural backwash of a rundown farm outside Hooterville.
-They attempt to get the farm fixed up.
-Farmer Fred Ziffel's pig Arnold watches TV and is in many ways smarter than the Hootervillians.
+Manhattan lawyer Oliver Wendell Douglas, who has dreamed to become a farmer, buys a rundown farm sight unseen from con man Eustice Haney.
+Upon his return to New York, he drags his protesting socialite wife Lisa and her finery to the rural backwash of the farm outside Hooterville.
+There, along with their hired hand, they attempt to build the farm into a useful venture to start over.
+Meanwhile, Lisa becomes acclimated to her surroundings and attempts to bring some form of civility to the backwood neighbors.
+Farmer Fred Ziffel's pig Arnold watches television and is in many ways smarter than the locals.
 Written by

 Ed Stephan <email@example.com>

 20 of 24 people found this review helpful.

 Was this review helpful to you?